Fault Detection and Monitoring using a Data-Driven Information-Based Strategy: Method, Theory, and Application: Problem Formalization

 \section{Problem Formalization}

-We address MD, as presented in Sec.~\ref{sec:md-test-def}, using the concept of noise outsourcing \citep{austin2015exchangeable}.
-By that means, we define a framework of MD detection suitable for monitoring a system in a regression context.
-The steps of this formalization are shown in Fig.~\ref{fig:formal-diagram}.
+We address fault detection via the detection of deviations of input-output relationships -- i.e., model drifts (MDs) -- as presented in Sec.~\ref{sec:faults-as-drift}.
+In this section, we formalize MD using the concept of noise outsourcing \citep{austin2015exchangeable}.
+By that means, we define a framework of fault and MD detection suitable for monitoring a system in a regression context.
+The steps of this formalization are shown in Figure~\ref{fig:formal-diagram}.